 I left uni and started working for NEP UK as a multi-skilled operator on programmes like The Magaluf Weekender and Big Brother.
-Six months later, I became a trainee vision engineer, and have worked my way up over the last few years to become a guarantee broadcast engineer.
+Six months later I became a trainee vision engineer and have worked my way up over the last few years to become a senior broadcast engineer.
 Now I regularly operate as the engineer-in-charge on a variety of projects, including Sky's football coverage and ITV's Love Island.
 WHAT IS A TYPICAL WORKING DAY?
 Every day is different!
-While on-site, rigging would normally involve opening the trucks, configuring the router and mixer for the appropriate job, and then making sure that all the equipment is working correctly - so that everything is up and running for when the production teams arrive.
+While on-site, rigging would normally involve opening the trucks, configuring the router and mixer for the appropriate job, and then making sure that all the equipment is working correctly - so that everything is up and running when the production teams arrive.

 WHAT'S YOUR CAREER HIGHLIGHT?

-Being part of the host broadcast team

-for Wimbledon and also the IAAF World

-Championships this year.
-Biggest longterm achievement would be having been

-part of the core team for the last three

-years on Love Island - being involved in

-the planning, rigging and implementation

-of designs.
-All these jobs are derigs (all

-loose kit that we build into the necessary

-system requirements) which adds a unique

-challenge.
+Being part of the host broadcast team Being part of the host broadcast team for Wimbledon and also the IAAF World Championships this year.
+Biggest longterm achievement would be having been part of the core team for the last three years on Love Island - being involved in the planning, rigging and implementation of designs.
+All these jobs are derigs (all loose kit that we build into the necessary system requirements), which adds a unique challenge.
 WHAT IS OUTSIDE BROADCASTING TO YOU?

 An ever-changing, fast-paced environment where no two days are the same.
 WHAT TIPS WOULD YOU GIVE TO SOMEONE WANTING A CAREER IN YOUR INDUSTRY?
 When you are starting out, ask lots of questions!
-If you show you're keen to learn, engineers will impart as much information on you as possible!
-The more they teach you, the more pressure you will take off so that, when they can leave you to get on with tasks which they then don't have to do.
+If you show you're keen to learn, engineers will impart as much information to you as possible!
+The more they teach you, the more pressure you will take off them - so they can then leave you to get on with tasks that they don't have to do themselves! " IF YOU SHOW YOU'RE KEEN TO LEARN, ENGINEERS WILL IMPART AS MUCH INFORMATION TO YOU AS POSSIBLE!"
+ADAM POWNEY BA (HONS) MEDIA CULTURE AND PRODUCTION (See BA (Hons) Media Production) GRADUATED 2017 BROADCASTER, FORCES RADIO BFBS